web2solutions/arithmetic-calculator-api/README.md

 * Node.js
 * TypeScript
-* MongoDB and Mongo Atlas
+* MongoDB and Mongo Atlas as Database
-* Redis and Redis Labs
+* Redis and Redis Labs as Cache layer
 * Jest
 * AWS lambda
 * Eslint
 * Docker
 * serverless and serverless-offline

-## Start development env using your current NodeJS installation:
+## Start development environment using your current NodeJS installation:

 You need to install the project first: